 7. Getty Villa, Los Angeles

 Based on ancient Roman architecture, specifically Villa de Papiri in Herculaneum, and houses only Greek, Roman and Etruscan artifacts.
-It boasts beautiful open corridors with white columns and it’s creating using materials used during the era.
+It boasts beautiful open corridors with white columns and it’s created using materials used during the era.
 Find out how you can visit for free here.

 8. Balboa Park, San Diego